 Jess survived induction into the Library, but life as one of their soldiers is far more grueling than he expected.
 The girl he loves is locked away forever, and his best friend is lost.
 When rumors bring Jess’s old classmates together again, they face a terrible choice: a rescue mission that would mean living the rest of their lives on the run from the Library, if they manage to escape.
 Jess promises refuge with his family, but even he isn’t sure he can count on his father to hide them without having something valuable to offer in return.

 One of the really difficult things for a series like this where the story world is so unbelievably inventive is that the second book doesn’t have that wow factor with regard to that story world.
 We already know about the Great Library and the sinister automata.
 Though they’re still as unique and interesting, I didn’t feel the same awe, because I had kind of already acclimated to the wonder.
 If that makes sense.
-I felt the same way about The Hunger Games.
-In the first book, the whole concept of the Games was huge and blew my mind.
+I felt the same way about THE HUNGER GAMES.
 But by the second book, I was like, oh yeah, the Arena.
 I remember that.
 Not quite the same.

 So yeah.
 That’s my take.
 Still a great read, and possibly cleaner than the first book.
-I’m super excited to see what happens in the next book.
+I’m super excited to see what happens in the next book, ASH AND QUILL.

 Some passionate kissing.
 At one point, it seems like two characters are winding up to have sex, but they argue instead, and that kills the mood.

 Jess and his friends learn that in the Iron Tower, Obscurists are matched based on ability and forced to have sex in order to produce children.
 The process isn’t described, but during Morgan’s imprisonment, Jess worries for her and hates the idea of her being forced into anything.